 Seriously, how much of a hack is Manchester United’s Paul Scholes?
 This past weekend, Manchester United’s Paul Scholes came on late in the game versus Arsenal and zipped around the park his usual array of killer through balls.
 Scholes picked out Rooney with a lovely chip.
 He fed Chicharito.
 Overall, he was his usual calm on the soccer ball and skillful self.
 However, he also doled out his usual array of tackles, or better said, hacks.

 It started out with a rough tackle from behind on Marouane Chamakh which there was just no reason at all for the tackle.
-And then he got into it with Nasri, after Scholes dove in wildly againt Chamakh again.
+And then he got into it with Nasri, after Scholes dove in wildly against Chamakh again.

 Arsene Wenger had this to say about Scholes:

-There’s not question Scholes is a legend of a player and he will go down as one of the greats in the game.
+There’s not question Scholes is a legend of a football player and he will go down as one of the greats in the game.
 But does that give him the right to take players out with rough challenges?
 Of course not.
 It’s a shame that this is a part of Scholes game, since he is such a talent and smooth player when he has the ball at his feet.